 Questar III BOCES' philosophy in developing its annual budget centers on cost effective services that deliver value.
-Questar III BOCES continues to mitigate rate increases for the 2023-2024 fiscal year.
-More than 70 percent of Questar III BOCES' programs and services will not have a rate increase and will remain at the same level as 2022-2023, while nearly 83 percent are below a two percent rate increase.
+Questar III BOCES continues to mitigate rate increases for the 2024-2025 fiscal year.
+More than 66 percent of Questar III BOCES' programs and services will not have a rate increase and will remain at the same level as 2024-2025, while nearly 79 percent are below a two percent rate increase.

 Subject to the approval of component school boards, the administrative budget provides for a variety of operational and support activities of the BOCES, as well as services to school districts.
-Details of the tentative administrative budget can be found on pages 8-10 of this document.
+Details of the tentative administrative budget can be found on pages 7-9 of this document.

-The combined 2023-2024 tentative administrative, rent and capital budget will be increasing by 1.92 percent.
-However, there was an increase in the other revenues that support this combined budget, resulting in the charge to component districts increasing by 1.42 percent.
-The 2023-2024 tentative administrative budget will be \$7,152,804 and the rent and capital budget will remain unchanged at \$2,205,217.
+The combined 2024-2025 tentative administrative, rent and capital budget will increase by 1.12 percent.
+While there is a small increase in the other revenues that support this combined budget, the net effect results in a 1.2 percent increase to component districts.
+The 2024-2025 tentative administrative budget is \$7,257,451, which is at contingent level.
+This means the budget increase equals the other post employment benefits (OPEB) increase.
+The rent and capital budget will remain unchanged at \$2,205,217.